 Behind you, Patrick roared.

 Erik turned, but much too. . . .
-Massive teeth sank into his thigh, and suddenly he was falling, flashing back into normal speed along with the black wolf that had taken hold of him.
-He rolled across the knee high grass, trying to dislodge the creature from his thigh.
+Massive teeth sank into his thigh, and he fell, flashing back into normal speed along with the black wolf that had taken hold of him.
+He rolled across the knee-high grass, trying to dislodge the creature from his thigh.
 The stench of broken blades of grass and unwashed fur filled his nostrils.

-With a crunch, another pair of jaws bit down on his shoulder, pulling him in the opposite direction.
-Razor sharp teeth broke against his scales, and bones in his thigh and shoulder cracked on the point of breaking.
-Then even more teeth sank into him, great maws gnawing at both sides of his waist.
+Another pair of jaws bit down on his shoulder with a crunch, pulling him in the opposite direction.
+Razor sharp teeth broke against his scales, and bones in his thigh and shoulder cracked to the point of breaking.
+More teeth clamped onto him, great maws gnawing at both sides of his waist.
 Pain labored his breath and narrowed his vision.
 He groaned, dimly aware that he was being ripped in four different directions.
-Somehow he kept the darkness that crept into his eyesight at bay and threw himself into another roll by using his elbows.
+Darkness crept into his eyesight, and, somehow, he kept it at bay.
+He threw himself into another roll, using his elbows.

 Long blades of grass brushed against Erik’s face as he rotated in the air.
-Shouting wordlessly, his eyes adjusted to make it seem as though the world had once again slowed.
-His heart galloped, pounding in his ears, furiously trying to supply his body with the blood that moving at these speeds required.
-The sudden pain in his chest dwarfed the sensation from the jaws ripping at his reptilian flesh, adding an odd counterpoint to the agony.
+His eyes adjusted to make it appear the world had once again slowed.
+His heart galloped, pounding in his ears, furiously trying to supply his body with the blood it required to move at this speed.
+The pain in his chest dwarfed the sensation of the wolf jaws ripping at his reptilian flesh, adding an odd counterpoint to his agony.
 The black scales on his arms shifted like the surface of a pond pummeled by droplets of water.

-For a moment Erik allowed the visions to overwhelm him, finding beauty in their macabre glory.
+Erik allowed the visions to overwhelm him, finding beauty in their macabre glory.
 The back of his arms burned, and he sensed a wetness at the back of his throat.
-His heart protested as he pushed himself to lift his arms, fighting against the air that had seemed to turn into mud.
+His heart protested, and he pushed himself to lift his arms, fighting against the air that now seemed mud.

-Devourer of Worlds, the Celestial Dragon continued.
-That was what a long dead race had called its kin.
-It—They—Erik did not need weapons, his whole body was a tool of ultimate destruction.
+Devourer of Worlds, the Celestial Dragon said.
+That was what a long-dead race had called its kin.
+It—They—Erik did not need weapons.
+His whole body was the tool of ultimate destruction.
 He was a Celestial Dragon, and any Celestial Dragon could tear apart the earth with a single blow.

-Yes, Erik thought.
-I’m the Devourer of Worlds!
-With a mental roar, he drove his arms towards the two dire wolves with their jaws locked around his waist.
-From the elbow down his arms unspooled, morphing into a dozen long, snake-like tendrils the color of fresh blood.
+Yes, Erik thought, I’m the Devourer of Worlds!
+With a mental roar, he drove his arms toward the two dire wolves at his waist.
+From the elbow down, his arms unspooled, morphing into a dozen long, snake-like tendrils the color of fresh blood.
 The tendrils squirmed in the air, seeming to take forever to inch their way into the two dire wolves’ nostrils and ears.
-Their eyes widened in panic, and their jaws released Erik, but much too slowly to make any difference.
+Their eyes widened, and their jaws released him, but much too slowly to make any difference.
 The two dire wolves convulsed, limbs jerking wide, eyes losing their shine.

 Patrick cowered within Erik.
 Don’t do—!
 He had begun before the Celestial Dragon surged forth, depriving him of breath.
-FEED, the beast encouraged; its eagerness shuddering through Erik.
+FEED, the beast said; its eagerness shuddering through Erik.

 Time crawled forward, and Erik’s body twisted, leaving the blades of grass behind to once again gaze back up at the sky.
 Pleasure seeped up his elbows from the tendrils devouring the dire wolves from within.
 His stomach groaned.
 It felt like a gaping hole ready to swallow the world.
 Mother.
 It was all he could do not to allow the Celestial Dragon to seize full control.
 I’m—

-Erik crashed in a jumble of limbs and wolf flesh, sliding backward across the ground, propelled by the force of his landing.
-Distorted howls sped up until they sounded normal and Erik grunted behind clenched teeth.
-The vast array of black scales that covered Erik vanished as if red waves rolled in over them, sending tendrils and petals oozing down the throats of the wolves that chewed at his shoulder and thigh.
-He unfolded like blood-colored fog to swallow the four dire wolves whole.
+Erik crashed in a jumble of limbs and wolf flesh, sliding back across the ground, propelled by the force of his landing.
+Distorted howls sped up until they sounded normal, and he grunted behind clenched teeth.
+Red waves rolled in over the vast array of black scales that covered him, and the scales vanished.
+The red waves sent tendrils and petals oozing down the throats of the wolves at his shoulder and thigh.
+He unfolded like a blood-colored fog to swallow the four dire wolves whole.

 Memories flashed through his mind, one after the other.
-He remembered roaming the Northern Reaches on four legs where the scent of fear emanating off of a herd of four-tusked mammoths he stalked with family.
-He remembered giving birth to his first litter of pups and the comforting warmth of being surrounded by his pack.
+He roamed the Northern Reaches on four legs, basking the scent of fear emanating off of the herd of four-tusked mammoths he stalked with his family.
+He gave birth to his first litter of pups, and enjoyed the comforting warmth of being surrounded by his pack.

 I am Morning Mist, mother of the Night Echo Pack “No!”
 I am known as Whisper, offspring of Morning Mist and Terror.
 “I am Erik Ito!”
-Unlike with when this happened with Patrick and the Celestial Dragon, Erik found it easy to separate himself from images that flooded his thoughts.
-He crushed the voices and four lifetimes of memories became his.
+Unlike his mergings with Patrick and the Celestial Dragon, Erik separated himself with ease from images that now flooded his thoughts.
+He crushed the voices, and four lifetimes of memories became his.
 He was Erik Ito, but he had also lived life as Jumper, Silent, Whisper, and Morning Mist.

-More, the Celestial Dragon begged, driving half-mad from the Hunger.
+More, the Celestial Dragon said, driven half-mad from the Hunger.
 MORE!

 Erik gave himself a mental shake and struck out with a fist.
 He was death, swifter on two legs than Terror was on four.
 He guessed it had something to do with the two hearts that even now pumped in his chest.
 Before, moving at such speeds was like trying to walk upstream, but now the air melted before him.

 H-how?
-Patrick’s stuttered, his surprise crashing over Erik in waves.
+Patrick’s surprise crashed over Erik in waves.
 Now you’re even quicker than the dire wolves?
 His voice came in a whisper, stating the obvious.

 The three remaining dire wolves watched him without expression.
 He wondered if they could perceive anything more than a blur.
 His green eyes took them all in, examining the blood dripping down Snow’s pure, white fur, weighing every drop of crimson that spilled from Fang’s ruptured eye, measuring the steps it would take to reach April Rain.
 Ten.

-At that moment an idea took hold of him rocking him to his core.
-He realized that it had been ages since he last used the Aspects of the Abyss to shape reality.
+An idea took hold of him that rocked him to his core.
+It had been ages since he last used the Aspects of the Abyss to shape reality.
 The way he chose to fight thus far was more like a beast than a man.
 I’m a Cultivator.
 It’s time I acted like it.

-Now you come to this conclusion, Patrick mocked, his voice sounding forced.
+Now you come to this conclusion, Patrick said, his voice sounding forced.

 Erik took a step forward and reached for his power.
-A sense of falling inwards took hold of him, a sense of compressing down into a single point.
-His perception shifted, and he became aware of the scant prana flashing through the surrounding environment; they almost looked like a nest fiery bees bombarding the earth and flickering through the sky.
+A sense of falling inwards took hold of him, a feeling of compressing down into a single point.
+His perception shifted, and he became aware of the scant prana flashing through the surrounding environment; it almost looked like a nest of fiery bees bombarding the earth, flickering through the sky.
 This close to the Dark One’s prison there was a surprising lack of prana.

 Erik drew his awareness inwards, dragging along all he had captured.
 Heat and fire surged into him.
-An eruption like an explosion from a dormant volcano, coalescing into his Ethereal Body at the center of his inner void.
+An eruption like an explosion from a dormant volcano coalesced into his Ethereal Body at the center of his inner void.
 A golden pool of liquid-prana swirled around him, reaching past his head, kept in place by the barrier that surrounded him.

-He called to the Abyss, wasting not even a moment.
-And it came, first as a whisper, then as a chorus of a million wailing souls that transformed into a massive vortex of grim waves of gold, green, blue, and red, churning below him.
+He called to the Abyss.
+It came, first as a whisper, then as a chorus of a million wailing souls that transformed into a massive vortex of gold, green, blue, and red, churning below him.
 As vast as the horizon, the Abyss had come.

 Erik strode forward, twisting the fingers of his right hand, performing an Esoteric Hand Technique called Winter Unfolds.
 April Rain’s lips came back from her fangs, forming a snarl as she tried to dodge.
-Too slow, Erik thought as he exchanged some of the prana that swirled around his Ethereal Body to wrestle the Aspect of Water from the Abyss.
-For an instant that took decades, he wavered on the brink of being scoured into nothing by the thing he sought to command, but like a beaten dog the Aspect surrendered.
+Too slow, Erik thought, and he exchanged some of the prana that swirled around his Ethereal Body to wrestle the Aspect of Water from the Abyss.
+He wavered on the brink of being scoured into nothing by the thing he sought to command.
+But, like a beaten dog, the Aspect surrendered.

-The space around April Rain warped as if someone had bent what was.
-Fighting against a world that rebelled at what was being done, Erik twisted reality to complete his Esoteric Hand Technique.
-A localized blizzard descended on April Rain, and dreamlike ice crystals grew from her like vines around an abandoned villa.
-With infinite slowness the ice firmed, freezing the dire wolf to her plot of earth.
+The space around April Rain warped.
+Fighting against a world that rebelled against him, Erik twisted reality to complete his Esoteric Hand Technique.
+A localized blizzard descended on April Rain, and surreal ice crystals grew from her like vines around an abandoned villa.
+With infinite slowness the crystals firmed, freezing the dire wolf to her plot of earth.
 A blanket of ice lay on everything thirty meters around the beast.

-Exhaustion turned Erik knees to water, and he collapsed mere inches from April Rain.
+Exhaustion turned Erik’s knees to water, and he collapsed mere inches from April Rain.
 His hearts thundered in his chest, intent on escaping through his flesh.
-He felt drained.
-Timidly, he raised a hand to touch April Rain and cold seeped into his fingers, burning flesh.
-He squeezed at her snout, and the dire wolf broke apart into pieces of ice.
+He raised a hand to touch April Rain, and cold seeped into his fingers, burning his flesh.
+He squeezed at her snout, and the dire wolf broke apart into slivers of ice.

-Erik looked up from the chunks of frozen wolf meat and glanced at Snow and Fang.
+Erik looked up from the chunks of frozen wolf meat at Snow and Fang.
 He forced himself to smile.
 The two predators turned, running away on four paws.
 He could smell their fear.
-It smelled delicious.
+It was delicious.